DeWeese-like Measures

 \[\ID{X_0 : \ldots : X_n} = \max_{p(x'_i | x_i)} \I{X'_0 : \ldots : X'_n}\]

-In [3]: In [5]: from dit.multivariate import deweese_coinformation
+In [5]: from dit.multivariate import deweese_coinformation

-DeWeese version of the total_correlation, dual_total_correlation, and caekl_mutual_information are also available, and operate on an arbitrary number of variables with optional conditional variables.
+DeWeese version of the Total Correlation, Dual Total Correlation, and CAEKL Mutual Information are also available, and operate on an arbitrary number of variables with optional conditional variables.

 API

-deweese_coinformation(dist, rvs=None, crvs=None, niter=None, deterministic=False, rv_mode=None)
+deweese_coinformation(dist, rvs=None, crvs=None, niter=None, deterministic=False)

 Compute the DeWeese coinformation.